doanac/doanac.github.io/index.rst

 FAQ
 ---

-*Can he work with others?* - My REST API work with Patchwork is a decent example of starting with a `simple idea`_ and seeing it through to completion_.
+*Can he work with others?* - My REST API work with Patchwork is a good example of starting with a `simple idea`_ and seeing it through to completion_.
 My `aktualizr-lite`_ project is also a good example of getting another team to accept potentially controversial changes.